Metastatic breast cancer information and support for patients, family and friends by long-time advocate and author Musa Mayer.

 Non-profit organization formed in the 1950's to serve and advocate for older Americans.
 This comprehensive web-based service screens for benefits programs for seniors with limited income and resources.
 Their services include finding comprehensive benefits, prescription drug assistance, and medicare prescription drug assistance.
 You need to click on one of the three links and answer the questions to receive an on-screen list of recommendations for benefit assistance.

-Non-profit oranization founded in 1997.
+Non-profit organization founded in 1997.
 They provide information on medicine and health care assistance programs.
 They do not provide direct aid.
-They offer information on Patient Assistance Programs run by pharmaceutical companies,and show listing of free clinics and other government assistance programs.
-Follow the link under your prescription drug to apply and the site takes you to the pharma company program.
+They offer information on Patient Assistance Programs run by pharmaceutical companies and show a listing of free clinics and other government assistance programs.
+On the Home Page click on ‘Getting Started’ -> ‘Welcome New Users’ and answer the appropriate questions for your needs.

 Patient Access Network Foundation